joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 {:codeblock}

-Replace the value of `<CABUNDLE>` with the base64 encoded string that you extracted after the webhook deployment in step three.
+Replace the value of `<CABUNDLE>` with the base64 encoded string that you extracted in step three after the webhook deployment.

 Then, use the `kubectl` CLI to add the custom resource definition to your project.